annastrcv/syllabus-parser/README.md

 # Syllabus Parser

-The goal of the program is to convert syllabus from Latex to JSON format.
+The program is able to convert syllabus from Latex to JSON format.

 ## JSON structure

+### Background

+The structure presented below contains sections that are common to the syllabus and the educational plan (? РПД).
+A correspondence matrix was constructed for better visualization of intersecting sections (you could find it by [this link](https://docs.google.com/spreadsheets/d/1NrIC6H2qXS8NksnokkIdLbHTqK7KwmHXLzEe7loZxJ8/edit?usp=sharing)).

 JSON structure for the syllabus is following:
 * Course info
   - Course name